ros2/ros2_documentation/source/Installation/Alternatives/Latest-Development-Setup.rst

 * :doc:`macOS <macOS-Development-Setup>`
 * :doc:`Windows <Windows-Development-Setup>`

-For keeping your source code up-to-date, see :doc:`Maintaining a Source Checkout <Maintaining-a-Source-Checkout>`.
+For keeping your source code up-to-date, see :doc:`Maintain a source checkout <../Maintaining-a-Source-Checkout>`.